codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 		:param	string	$prefix: Cookie name prefix
 		:param	bool	$secure: Whether to only transfer the cookie through HTTPS
 		:param	bool	$httponly: Whether to only make the cookie accessible for HTTP requests (no JavaScript)
 		:param	string	$samesite: The value for the SameSite cookie parameter.
-Leave blank to not set any SameSite value
+If set to `null`, the default value from `config/App.php` will be used

 		:rtype:	void